UniversalDependencies/docs/_pal/dep/conj.md

 udver: '2'
 ---

 Conjunct relations are underspecified in Middle Persian.
-They can link equal parts in a flat structure where the sequence is of no relevance.
-Further dependents following a conjunct can dependent on the coordinated phrase, i.e. modify both parts, or only to the last.
+They can link equal parts in a [flat]() structure where the sequence is of no relevance.
+Further dependents following a conjunct can dependent on the coordinated phrase, i.e. modify both parts, or only on the last.
 In the latter case, the sequence does matter.

 - "ease and bliss on earth" (i.e. ease on earth and bliss on earth)
 ~~~ sdparse